 A trade mark is a sign which distinguishes the goods and services of one undertaking or company from those of another.
 As indicators of origin, trade marks can be words, logos, devices or other distinctive features, or a combination of any or all of these.
 Through the use of trade marks, business can be identified, and retain customer loyalty and create value and growth.
 Trade mark registration is one of the most effective ways to build and defend a trade marks right.

 Trade marks are territorial rights.
 The Intellectual Property Office of Ireland is responsible for the registration of Irish national applications.
 Once the trade mark is registered it lasts for a 10 year period.
 This period can be extended indefinitely on payment of a renewal fee every 10 years.

 European and international application systems also exist.
-The European Union Intellectual Property Office (EUIPO), (trademarks and designs), which is based in Spain, offers a unitary trade mark right granting protection across the 28 countries of the European Union.
+The European Union Intellectual Property Office (EUIPO), based in Alicante in Spain, provides applicants with the option of applying to register their trade marks across the EU using a single registration procedure.
 The system is based on filing one trade mark application and the payment of one set of fees.
-This system is a cost-effective system for businesses that trade across the EU.
+This is a cost-effective system for businesses that trade across the EU.

-International trade mark applications can be made through the “Madrid System”, which is administered by the World Intellectual Property Organisation in Switzerland.
+International trade mark applications can be made through the 'Madrid System', which is administered by the World Intellectual Property Organisation (WIPO) in Switzerland.
 This provides a mechanism for registering a trade mark in several countries by means of a single application, filed in one language, with one set of fees.
 A single international application replaces the need for an applicant to file a series of applications with different national Offices in which it wishes to obtain trade mark protection.

-An application for a Certification is made to the Controller of Intellectual Property.
+An application for a certification mark is made to the Controller of Intellectual Property.

 Intellectual Property Office of Ireland